 in Q4 FY25 and a mere 21.8%

 in Q1 FY25.
-This suggests that the company is effectively translating its top-line growth and operational efficiencies into bottom-line profits.
-The minimal contribution from “Other Income” (not explicitly detailed, but implied by strong operating margins) suggests that earnings growth is genuinely driven by core business.Marathon Nextgen Realty Limited, with its long-standing presence and now accelerated growth trajectory, can be classified as a Stalwart moving towards a Fast Grower phase.
-Its consistent performance, combined with aggressive strategic moves, positions it well for future earnings visibility.
+This suggests that the company is effectively translating its top-line growth and operational efficiencies into robust bottom-line profits.
+While specific “Other Income” details are not provided, the strong operating margins suggest that earnings growth is genuinely driven by core business performance.Marathon Nextgen Realty Limited, with its long-standing presence and now accelerated growth trajectory marked by strategic capital moves and improved profitability, can be classified as a Stalwart moving towards a Fast Grower phase.
+Its consistent performance, combined with aggressive strategic initiatives, positions it well for future earnings visibility.

-Beyond the quarterly numbers, the forward-looking strategy of Marathon Nextgen signals a period of significant growth.
+Beyond the quarterly numbers, the forward-looking strategy of Marathon Nextgen signals a period of significant long-term growth driven by strategic capital allocation.

-The proposed amalgamation and arrangement scheme is perhaps the most significant long-term growth driver.
+The proposed amalgamation and arrangement scheme is perhaps the most significant long-term growth driver, aligning perfectly with India’s domestic-growth themes.
 While it’s expected to take 10-12 months

 418 acres